Tell me a little bit about yourself

 BSN – 3.0

-I wasn’t required to take a TEAS exam to apply for my BSN
+My Nurse Practitioner program didn’t require a GRE scores and I wasn’t required to take the TEAS exam to apply for my BSN

 Good job, keep it up!